IrhaAli/lighthouse-web-notes/Week_2/Lecture and Compass Summary Notes.md

   * string
   * number
   * symbol
+* Primitives are immutable.
+Everythign that isn't primitive is an object.
 * Objects
-  * Contain key-value pairs; each key maps to a value.
+  * Contain key-value pairs; each key maps to a value
-  * Contain keys which are always strings (or symbols, but it's less common and not important right now).
+  * Contain keys which are always strings (or symbols, but it's less common and not important right now)
-  * Have unique keys; the same key cannot appear twice in an object.
+  * Have unique keys; the same key cannot appear twice in an object
   * Have their keys point to values which can be of any type.
+  * Object doesn't have a length property
+  * Objects have this. keyword to help avoid hard coding
 * Anything other than the 6 items above are objects.
 Primitive cannot be modified, however, objects can.
 The `for in` loop can be used to iterate through an object.
+* `Passing reference` changes the original data.
+This occurs usually for objects
+* `Passing value` creates a new piece of data and the original isn't changed.
+This occurs usually for primitives

+## Object Oriented Programming vs Function Focused Programming
+* Regardless of the type of programming the code shoult always be `DRY` - Don't Repeat Yourself.
+* Your code should also always run from top to bottom.
+Function declaration doesn't follow that rule which is why function expression is recommended more.

 ## Functions
 * `Functions as Objects`: Can be stored in variables and passed around.
-Can also do everything that other objects can do (like having properties assigned to them)
+Can also do everything that other objects can do (like having properties assigned to them).
+You can modify functions like you can variables.
+That's why they're called first class objects.
+You can pass functions are arguments and also return (this is a lot like function composition aka function invocation) them.
+* `Single Responsibility Principle` says that a function should always do one thing..
+* `Function Declaration` is when the function isn't assigned a variable.
+The benefit is that `this` can be used.
+* `Function Expression` is when the function is assigned a variable.
+Always try to use this one.
 * `Anonymous Functions`: Unamed or unassigned (to a variable) functions
 * `Arrow Functions`: Anonymous one liner functions
 * `First Class Functions`: An object (function) with no restrictions on its creation, destruction, or usage.
 This includes the ability to be passed as an argument, returned from a function, and assigned to a variable
 * `Callback Functions`: Functions that are a parameter of a function.
 Functions that take in callbacks are referred to as `Higher Order Functions`
+* `Inline Function`: A callback function that is coded inside the parameter of the first class function.
+A lot of times anonymous functions are used for inline functions.
+Anonymous arrow functions made them more succinct.
 * `Closures`: When a function retains the context of a parent function, we call that a "closure".
 There is also an alternative approach of an immediately-invoked function expression (IIFE) to achieve a similar result.
 Although, it has some limitations.

 ## Vim